 On the left side of the program window, you will find the action menu.
-Using the open file button, you can load your scan data into the program or open an image 9: Open the scan data.
+Using the open file button, you can load your scan data into the program or open an ctions Open files More image 10: Open the scan data.